logo

 What is the parent scale of D♯ Phrygian?

 B major.
-D♯ Phrygian uses the same notes as B major, but starts on its third degree (D♯).
+D♯ Phrygian uses the same notes as B major, but starts on its 3rd degree (D♯).

 Summary: D♯ Phrygian Scale